jax-ml/jax/docs/401/cute-dsl.md

 - A **block** is a group of threads (organized internally into warps) that share fast on-chip (shared) memory and can synchronize with each other.
 - The **grid** is the collection of all blocks launched by a kernel.

 CuTe shapes can nest to mirror this hierarchy.
-Such a hierarchical shape can be used to model a GPU execution hierarchy (for example, 32 threads per warp × 8 warps per block, across N blocks) when bound to CUDA’s thread and block indices.
+Such a hierarchical shape can be used to model a GPU execution hierarchy (for example, 32 threads per warp × 8 warps per block, across N blocks) when bound to CUDA's thread and block indices.

 **Coordinate** is a position within a shape.
 For a shape `(4, 8)`, the coordinate `(2, 5)` identifies one element: row 2, column 5.